EARLY 19TH C. CONNECTICUT QUILT

 LEBANON, CONNECTICUT SAMPLER

 A sampler wrought in 1831 by Cordelia Hayward of Lebanon, CT.
 She names her teacher as L. L. Scovell who is Lydia L. Scovell b.
 Jan 15, 1808.
 Cordelia was born April 4, 1821 in Lebanon, CT.
 She was the daughter of Caleb and Sally Hayward.
 The sampler is mounted using acid free material.
-It is in very good original condition with one tiny hold lower right and some age related toning.
+It is in very good original condition with one tiny hole at the lower right and some age related toning and fading.
 It is a rare Lebanon , CT sampler with graphic detail and beautiful stitching.
 An almost identical sampler from Lebanon is included as fig. 87 in glee Kreuger's book titled New England Samplers to 1840.

 HOOKED RUG WITH CALICO CAT